armory/docs/content/en/plugins/policy-engine/use/_index.md

 ### Ignore directories, files, or file types

-Pipelines as Code supports using an ignore file for GitHub repos to ignore certain files in a repo that it watches.
+Pipelines-as-Code supports using an ignore file for GitHub repos to ignore certain files in a repo that it watches.
 To use this feature, create a file named `.dinghyignore` in the root directory of the repo.

 You can add specific filenames, file paths, or glob-style paths.
 For example, the following `.dinghyignore` file ignores the file named `README.md`, all the files in the `milton` directory, and all `.pdf` files: